 I stayed at the Homewood Suites by Hilton Birmingham Downtown Near UAB in the Five Points South District and it was very nice and very convenient.

+I hope you give these popular spots a try and get you some of that gold old fashioned southern hospitality!
+Are there any new restaurants you’d suggest in the Birmingham area?
 I’d love to hear your thoughts on the best restaurants Birmingham AL!
-Leave your experiences or suggestions in the comments below.
+Leave your experiences or suggestions in the comments below or share on social media @familyfocusblog!